Pull Script (Remote to Local)

 File excludes

-Section titled “File excludes”The script excludes these from the file sync:
+Section titled “File excludes”These are excluded from the file sync:

 cache/uploads/cache/upgrade/debug.log*.logobject-cache.phpadvanced-cache.php.DS_StoreSetting up for a new site